deprimus/Tale/SETUP.md

   <img src="public/setup/tale_dialog_canvas_animator_transition2.png" alt="Tale dialog canvas animator transition 2">
 </p>

 Next, create the `DialogIn`->`Idle` transition.
-Uncheck `Has Exit Time`, set the condition to `Neutral` (the neutral trigger), open the settings menu and set the transition duration to 0 (because the transition should happen immediately after the animation finishes).
+Uncheck `Has Exit Time`, set the condition to `Neutral` (the neutral trigger), open the settings menu, set the transition duration to 0 (because the transition should happen immediately after the animation finishes), and set the condition to `Neutral`.

 <p align="center">
   <img src="public/setup/tale_dialog_canvas_animator_transition3.png" alt="Tale dialog canvas animator transition 3">
 </p>

-Create the `DialogOut`->`Idle` transition in the same way (no exit time, neutral trigger, transition time set to 0).
+Create the `DialogOut`->`Idle` transition in the same way (no exit time, transition time set to 0, neutral trigger).

 The final controller should look like this.